Christine Davy: Early life

 Davy was born in Sydney to Ashleigh Osborne Davy and Elizabeth Deuchar (née Gordon) of Edgecliff, New South Wales.
 Her father was an ear, nose and throat surgeon who received the MVO for his services to the Prince Henry, Duke of Gloucester, and his family, whilst he was Governor General of Australia.
-Her mother was the daughter of William Deuchar Gordon of Manar, near Braidwood, New South Wales.
+Her mother was the daughter of William Deuchar Gordon of the heritage listed rural homestead Manar House, near Braidwood.
 Davy was educated at Frensham School.

 Olympic record

 In 1956, she came 39th, 33rd and 37th in the downhill, giant slalom and slalom respectively, out of 47, 48 and 49 entrants.
 In 1960, she came 27th, 32nd and 29th in the same three events, out of 46, 45 and 44 competitors.

 Pilot

 After retiring from skiing, she became a pioneering female airline pilot flying the DC-3 and the Fokker Friendship with Connellan Airways out of Alice Springs.
 She was the first Australian woman to hold a 1st Class Air Transport Pilot's Licence.
 In 1963, Davy received the Nancy Bird Trophy for her service to aviation from the Australian Women Pilots' Association.
 In 1974, Christine Davy, MBE, became the first woman in Australia to be employed as a pilot of a passenger airline, Connair, which was based in Alice Springs NT.